imaginando/imaginando.github.io/vs/vs2/layer-properties.md

 </div>
 <br>

-MIDI can be used to trigger the materials of the Layer, displaying it with MIDI note on events and making it disappear with MIDI note off events.
+MIDI can be used to trigger the Layer materials, making them appear with note on events and disappear with note off events.
+The result is that the material will be on screen for the duration of the note.

 - **Channels** - MIDI channels which the Layer will be listening to.
-The MIDI events from the other channels won’t be processed.
+MIDI events from the other channels won’t be received.
     - **All** - Select all channels.
     - **Reset** - Only select channel 1.
 - **Note Range** - The range of notes that will be accepted by the Layer.
-Notes outside of the range won’t be processed.
+Notes outside of the range won’t be received.
 - **Voice Mode**
     - **Poly** - Layer will be in polyphonic mode, letting you trigger up to 4 voices of the current material.
 You can change the maximum number of voices in the [Settings](settings).
     - **Mono** - You’ll only be able to play one voice at a time.
 - **Glide** - This is related to the KBD source in the Matrix.
-It's the time it will take for the note to reach its value from the last received note, making a ramp instead of a jump.
+It's the time it will take for the note to reach its value from the last received note, making a ramp rather than a jump.

 ### Audio